-To be convicted of any type of robbery offense, there must have been an intentional, knowledgeable or reckless mental state when the offense was committed.
+To be convicted of any type of Texas robbery offense, there must have been an intentional, knowledgeable or reckless mental state when the offense was committed.
 The definitions of these mental states are found in Texas Penal Code § 6.03.
 Intentional means that it was the person's desire or conscious goal to perform the act.

 Knowingly means that the person was aware of their conduct and are reasonably aware of the results that would follow.
 Recklessly means that the person committed the act while aware that the conduct could cause the result, but disregarded that the result would occur.
-If you have been charged with robbery or aggravated robbery, team up with a Conroe criminal defense lawyer from Douglas W. Atkinson, Attorney at Law.
+If you have been charged with robbery or aggravated robbery in Texas, team up with a Conroe criminal defense lawyer from Douglas W. Atkinson, Attorney at Law.

-What You Are Up Against: Penalties for Robbery in Texas
+Penalties for Robbery in Texas